 - (b) The Applicant meets the following conditions of Award funding to the extent applicable, and, subject to any modifications or waivers as provided for in H.S.C. §50406, subdivision (p) (Assembly Bill 1010 (Chapter 660, Statutes of 2019) that shall be set forth in a Standard Agreement.
 It is noted that these same conditions do not need to be satisfied initially to engage in the competitive Award process: - (1) BIA Approval.
-To the extent required by applicable law, the Bureau of Indian Affairs (BIA) has approved the Applicant's execution and recordation (as applicable) of all Department-required documents that are subject to 25 CFR Part 152 or 25 CFR Part 162, prior to award disbursement. - (2) Personal and Subject Matter Jurisdiction.
-Personal and subject matter jurisdiction in regard to the Standard Agreement, Project, or any matters arising from either of them is in a court of competent jurisdiction and the Department has received any legal instruments or waivers, all duly approved and executed, as are or may be legally necessary and effective to provide for such personal and subject matter jurisdiction in said court. - (3) Title Insurance.
+To the extent required by applicable law, the Bureau of Indian Affairs (BIA) has approved the Applicant's execution and recordation (as applicable) of all Department-required documents that are subject to 25 CFR Part 152 or 25 CFR Part 162, prior to award disbursement. - (2) Title Insurance.
 The Department has received title insurance for the property underlying the Project that is satisfactory to the Department.
 Notwithstanding the foregoing sentence, upon a showing of good cause, for Applicants unable to provide a conventional title insurance policy satisfactory to the Department, this condition may be satisfied by a TSR issued by the BIA Land Title and Records Office or pursuant to a title opinion letter issued for the benefit of the Department but paid for by the Applicant.
-An uncertified title status report issued by the BIA will be acceptable to the Department while the Tribal Entity Applicant's application is pending, provided a certified title status report or title opinion letter must be provided before award disbursement. - (4) Recordation Requirements.
-Where recordation of instruments is a condition of Award funding or otherwise required under or pursuant to the Standard Agreement, the subject instrument is recorded if recorded with the Land Titles and Records Office at the BIA or in the appropriate official records of the county in which the Project is located, as may be applicable.

-- (5) Fee Security Required.
+An uncertified title status report issued by the BIA will be acceptable to the Department while the Tribal Entity Applicant's application is pending, provided a certified title status report or title opinion letter must be provided before award disbursement. - (3) Recordation Requirements.
+Where recordation of instruments is a condition of Award funding or otherwise required under or pursuant to the Standard Agreement, the subject instrument is recorded if recorded with the Land Titles and Records Office at the BIA or in the appropriate official records of the county in which the Project is located, as may be applicable. - (4) Fee Security Required.
 For all Projects, except those located on trust or restricted lands within Indian Country, fee security shall be required, unless the terms allowing leasehold security are satisfied as set forth in Title 25 CCR 8316.
-If a Department Loan/Grant is recorded on fee land, then there must be a restriction preventing that land being put into trust until the Department Loan/Grant term is complete. - (c) Minimum Requirements for Sovereign Immunity Waivers.
-Sovereign immunity waiver language shall be included in the Department Standard Agreement, and all Department regulatory and Loan or Grant agreements, all of which may be accomplished by incorporating by reference a separately executed sovereign immunity waiver instrument.
-The Applicant shall also provide or obtain a separate limited waiver of sovereign immunity instruments for both personal and subject matter jurisdictions which shall require, at a minimum, compliance with state construction standards and regulations or, with respect to tribal housing Projects in Indian Country, compliance with tribal construction standards and regulations that are at least as stringent as state construction standards and regulations, subject to the Department's review and satisfaction.
+If a Department Loan/Grant is recorded on fee land, then there must be a restriction preventing that land being put into trust until the Department Loan/Grant term is complete. - B. Per the Director's Memo and LWSI Omnibus Amendment, the Department has removed the Limited Waiver of Sovereign Immunity (LWSI) requirement from this housing program, making it easier for Tribes to access critical housing resources.
+In addition, AB 1878 prohibits the Department from requiring a waiver for this program to the extent that not requiring such a waiver is not in conflict with applicable law.